 Figure 2.
 Subcellular localization of C488 mutant spike protein in Vero cells.
-Wild-type (WT) and C488A mutant spike-expressing plasmids were expressed in Vero cells for 2 days, and their subcellular co-localization with (A) calnexin, (B) ERGIC53, and (C) GM130 were analyzed by confocal microscopy.
-WT and C488A mutant spikes (green signals) were probed with anti-spike (1A9) antibodies and subcellular markers (red signals) used were: calnexin, ERGIC53, and GM130 as ER, ERGIC, and Golgi markers, respectively.
-A co-localized yellow signal is visualized in the merged images (lower panels).
+Wild-type (WT) and C488A mutant spike-expressing plasmids were expressed in Vero cells for 2 days, and their subcellular co-localization with (A) Calnexin, (B) ERGIC53, and (C) GM130 were analyzed by confocal microscopy.
+WT and C488A mutant spike (green signals) were probed with anti-spike (1A9) antibody and subcellular markers (red signals) used were: Calnexin, ERGIC53, and GM130 as ER, ERGIC, and Golgi marker, respectively.
+Co-localized yellow signal is visualized in the merged images (lower panels).

-2.3.
-C488 Mutation Suppresses S1/S2 Processing of the Spike Protein
+2.3 C488 mutation suppresses S1/S2 processing of the spike protein

-The SARS-CoV-2 spike protein can be processed by the proprotein convertase furin at the S1/S2 site.
+The SARS-CoV-2 spike protein can be processed by the proprotein convertase Furin at the S1/S2 site.
 Furin is ubiquitously expressed in the Golgi apparatus and trans-Golgi network [12,13].
-As the cell-surface expression of the C488A mutant was disturbed, we next compared S1/S2 processing of WT and C488A mutant spike proteins.
+As the cell surface expression of the C488A mutant was disturbed, we next compared S1/S2 processing of WT and C488A mutant spike proteins.
 The S1/S2 cleavage of the WT, but not the C488A mutant, spike protein was detected by an anti-Ser-686 cleaved spike monoclonal antibody (Figure 3A, bottom panel).
-As the C488A mutation abrogated disulfide-bond formation between C480 and C488, we tested the effect of an inhibitor of protein disulfide isomerases (PDI), which is required for protein folding in the ER, on the spike protein level was slightly decreased, and subsequently, Ser-686 cleaved spike protein level was reduced.
+As the C488A mutation abrogated disulfide bond formation between C480 and C488, we tested the effect of an inhibitor of protein disulfide isomerases (PDI), which is required for protein folding in the ER, on spike protein S1/S2 processing.
+After treatment with the PDI inhibitor CCF642, the whole spike protein level was slightly decreased, and subsequently, Ser-686 cleaved spike protein level was reduced.
 (Figure 3B).
-Thus, non-specific inhibition of disulfide-bond formation may not a major cause of the C488A mutation-mediated S1/S2 processing defect.
-Interestingly, a recent study showed that other cysteine mutants, such as C301F and C379F, reduced the S2 fragment spike protein, although the reason was not discussed [14].
+Thus, non-specific inhibition of disulfide bond formation in spike protein was not a major cause of the C488A mutation-mediated S1/S2 processing defect.
+Interestingly, a recent study showed that other cysteine mutants, such as C301F and C379F, reduced the S2 fragment spike protein, although the reason is not discussed [14].
 Overall, these data suggested that the C488A mutation significantly attenuates ER-Golgi trafficking and S1/S2 processing of the spike protein.
 The mutantmediated S1/S2 processing defect was analyzed in other variant spike proteins using other cell lines (Figure 3C).
-When C488 mutant and variant spike proteins were expressed in HEK293T cells and ACE2-transfected human lung adenocarcinoma NCI-H522 clone cells (NCI-H522/ACE2), Ser-686 cleavage in the C488A, C488R, and C488F spikes were reduced in both cell lines.
-The C488R and C488F mutations are naturally recorded in the SARS-CoV-2 database COV-GLUE (https://cov-glue.cvr.gla.ac.uk/index.php, accessed on 30 September 2022) with frequencies of 0.000002 and 0.000003, respectively.
-The Ser-686 cleavage in Wuhan-Hu-1, D614G, and Delta spike proteins were comparable, while those in Alpha and Omicron BA.1 were relatively low.
-Functional syncytium-inducing activity of Alpha variant spikes was observed in NCI-H522/ACE2 cells (Supplemental Figure S2); therefore, S1/S2 processing in cells may have a low impact on Alpha spike activity.
-The relatively low syncytium-inducing activity of Omicron-type spikes is consistent with the results of a recent study [15].
+When C488 mutant and variant spike proteins were expressed in HEK293T cells and ACE2-transfected human lung adenocarcinoma NCI-H522 clone cells (NCI-H522/ACE2), Ser-686 cleavage in the C488A, C488R, and C488F spikes reduced in both cell lines.
+The C488R and C488F mutations are naturally recorded in the SARS-CoV-2 database COV-GLUE (https://cov-glue.cvr.gla.ac.uk/index.php) with frequencies of 0.000002 and 0.000003, respectively.
+The Ser-686 cleavage in Wuhan-Hu-1, D614G, and delta spike proteins were comparable, while those in alpha and omicron BA.1 were relatively low.
+Functional syncytium-inducing activity of alpha variant spikes was observed in NCI-H522/ACE2 cells (Supplemental figure 2); therefore, S1/S2 processing in cells may have low impact on alpha spike activity.
+The relatively low syncytium-inducing activity of omicron-type spike is consistent with the results of a recent study [15].
 These results suggest that C488 mutation causes unique S1/S2 processing defects in the spike protein.